The State of States: How Governors Plan to Address Health-Related Social and Economic Factors in 2019

 Governors’ plans to address these social and economic issues have clear implications for their residents’ health.
 NASHP will continue to track these proposals and other, related state initiatives in the coming year.

 * For some states, information from both a governor’s inaugural address and a state of the state address was included in this review.
 For others, information from only one speech is incorporated due to one of the following reasons: the inaugural address has occurred but the state of the state speech has not yet occurred, the inaugural address served as the governor’s primary policy speech and no state of the state address is planned, or the governor did not have an inauguration and delivered only a state of the state address.
 As of Feb.
-1, 2019, Kentucky, Louisiana and North Carolina governors had not made speeches.
+5, 2019, Louisiana and North Carolina governors had not made speeches.

 Produced in partnership with the de Beaumont Foundation and the Robert Wood Johnson Foundation.